jain7aman/ewally_test/README.md

 ## About the Service

 The service is just a simple ticket REST service.
 It uses an in-memory database (H2) to store the data.
+You can call some REST endpoints defined in ```com.ewally.test.aj.web.service.TicketServiceController``` on **port 8090**. (see below)

 Here is what this little application does: